demichie/OpenPDAC-dev/README.md

 Six test cases are provided:

-- a 3D explosion simulation with a synthetic topography;
+- a 3D explosion simulation;
 - a 2D explosion simulation on a flat topography;
 - an axisymmetric explosion simulation on a flat topography;
 - a 2D dilute flow over a wavy surface;